DigiBP/digibp-dom/README.md

 In the following ReadMe file the recruitment process is documented with all it`s aspects and included services within the process.
 The process starts with the request of a department manager for a new employee.
-The reqeust goes to the department head When the Department head rejects the request the process ends, when he/she approves the process proceeds.
+The reqeust goes to the department head.
+When the Department head rejects the request the process ends, when he/she approves, the process proceeds.

 When approved: The department head sends an approval notification to the department manager.
 When the manager gets the approval he/ she than starts preparing the job description for the new position.